tryolabs/fashion-assistant/blogpost/blog.md

 >>> r = agent.chat("What are your tools?")
 STARTING TURN 1
 ---------------
-As a shopping assistant, I have two main tools at my disposal:
+As a fashion assistant, I have two main tools at my disposal:

 1. **Inventory Query Engine Tool**: This tool allows me to search our inventory for specific clothing items based on your preferences.
 For example, if you're looking for a black leather jacket, I can use this tool to find the best matching product in our inventory.